il-m-yamagishi/aws-cdk-appdp/API.md

 - *Type:* aws-cdk-lib.aws_codebuild.Project

-The CodeBuild project that will build the Docker image with Linux AMD64 architecture.
+The CodeBuild project that will build the Docker image.

 ---